portswigger-all-labs

 Readable Formats

-Insecure deserialization happens when user-controllable serialized data is deserialized by the application without proper validation or integrity checks.
+Insecure deserialization occurs when user-controllable serialized data is deserialized by an application without proper validation or integrity checks.

 Common Scenarios & Examples